 It’s helpful to think of planning to make a change the same way you would consider a roadmap.
 You would never drive to another state without first looking up how to get there.
 By the same token, you probably wouldn’t do all the driving in a single day.
 You would plan how far to drive each day, what route to take, and where you would eat and sleep.
 While the details may differ, the idea remains the same for any health change you want to make in the new year.

 Skip the Fads

 If you’re very overweight or out-of-shape, you might want to jump on the latest fad diet bandwagon that claims you can lose 10 times the weight you would by watching your diet and exercising.
 As with anything else you invest in, you need to take a cautious approach.
 If it sounds too good to be true, then it is.
-When you don’t know where to start with overhauling your diet, schedule an appointment with a dietician at Western Maryland Health System (WMHS) instead.
+When you don’t know where to start with overhauling your diet, schedule an appointment with a dietician at UPMC Western Maryland instead.
 Your weight loss will be healthy and lasting.

 Gather Resources if You Plan to Quit Smoking

 It gets discouraging when you add “quit smoking” to your list of resolutions every year only to not make it past January 2nd as a non-smoker.
 The longer you have smoked, the greater your addiction to nicotine and the harder it is to quit.
 UPMC Western Maryland is here for you and wants to see you succeed.
 Please don’t hesitate to ask your UPMC Western Maryland primary care provider for smoking cessation resources that could include prescription medication, referral to a support group, telephone counseling, and more.

 We are here to support you in your efforts to kick the habit.
 Research gives out the fact that people with support are significantly more successful in snuffing out smoking for good than those who go it alone.